Mordekay15/thmost/README.md

 | `-r`, `--recursive` | Recursively process all `.cbl` files in subdirectories   |
 | `--max-chars`       | Maximum characters per chunk (default: 3000)             |

+## Recommendations
+Make sure that your RAM is 32 GB

 ## License
 MIT